andreasWallner/recipe-markdown/README.md

 - wait phases

-The metadata block is located at the beginning of the recipe block, ingredients and steps are mixed because if the intended output format.
+The metadata block is located at the beginning of the recipe block, ingredients and steps are mixed because of the intended output format.
 Ingredients for a specific block come first, then the steps to perform with the mentioned ingredients.
 Wait phases are steps in the recipe that primarily contain of waiting.